apache/tvm-rfcs/rfcs/0080-llvm-target.md

 # Summary

+1. Create an object `LLVMScope` whose lifetime determines the scope of availability of LLVM functions (except serializing/deserializing LLVM IR).
-Enapsulate all information related to a compilation target in LLVM into a single object `LLVMScope`.
-Make creation of this object a prerequisite for using any LLVM facilities (e.g. optimizations, code generation, etc.).
+2. Enapsulate all information related to a compilation target in LLVM into a single object `LLVMTarget`.

-This will allow extending the `llvm` target in TVM to contain LLVM flags.
+This will allow extending the `llvm` target in TVM to contain LLVM command line flags.
-The `LLVMScope` would them be used to save/restore LLVM's command line options based on the flags contained in the `llvm` target.
+The `LLVMTarget` could them be used to save/restore LLVM's command line options based on the flags contained in the `llvm` target.

 # Motivation